Donavern/CSD3120-2023-Project/README.md

      - In any order, move the 3 molecules such that they overlap each other to combine them.
      - Toggle the scale/translation/rotation mode with T
      - Select 1 of the H2O molecule, use the mentioned keyboard controls for rotation and scaling
-     - Lastly, hold left click on the floor to teleport
+     - Lastly, hold left click on the floor to teleport & use W/A/S/D to walk

  - For Oculus Quest Controller:
      - Use LEFT trigger on the H and O atoms to spawn more instances